edgamat/edgamat.github.io/_posts/2019-09-14-Time-Is-The-Enemy-When-Testing-.NET.md

     {
         /// Do work

-        // Wait for one minute and try again await Task.Delay(TimeSpan.FromMinutes(1), token);
+        // Wait for one minute and do some more work await Task.Delay(TimeSpan.FromMinutes(1), token);
     }
 }